 In order to gain entry into the United States and become a permanent resident (green card holder), a foreign national must meet the eligibility requirements and also prove that he or she is not inadmissible under INA § 212(a).
 There are numerous grounds of inadmissibility — economic grounds of inadmissibility is one.

-This immigration law helps ensure that new immigrants will not need to rely on public benefits such as Food Stamps, Medicaid, Supplemental Security Income (SSI), and Temporary Assistance to Needy Families.
-If the new immigrant becomes a permanent resident and is later given certain public benefits, the agency that gave the benefits can require that the financial sponsor repay that money.
+This immigration law helps ensure that new immigrants will not need to rely on public benefits.
+Examples of public benefits include food stamps, Medicaid, Supplemental Security Income (SSI), and Temporary Assistance to Needy Families.
+If the new immigrant uses certain public benefits in the future, the agency that gave the benefits can require that the financial sponsor repay that money.

 Financial Sponsors File Form I-864, Affidavit of Support